harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ## Insecure Data Storage 2
 ![png]({{site.baseurl}}/pics/indata2main.png)

 Common method to store data is using databases.
-In these example data  stored in sqlite databses plaintext.
+In these example data  stored in sqlite databases plaintext.
 To check database we download  by adb pull and open by sqlitebrowser.

 ```bash